Seth0110/-Lisp/README.md

 Start the interactive prompt with `ulisp`.

-To run a µLisp file, pipe via stdin.
+To run a uLisp file, use one of the following methods:

-Example: `<test.ul ulisp`
+Repl: `$ ./ulisp -l file.scm`
+Scheme: `> (load "file.scm")`
+Stdin: `$ <file.scm ./ulisp`

 ## Todo

-- More error handling, program should never segfault!
+- More error handling, program should never segfault from bad Scheme syntax!
+- Actually decent number implementation
 - Garbage collection
-- Automatically import a base library
 - Comprehensive testing suite
 - Homebrew readline library, to remove the dependency and to support 'λ'!
 - Tail recursion